 Innovative and Flexible Curriculum

-As an art history student, you will embark on a rigorous, challenging course of study that focuses on images and objects from the world’s history.
-Art history students at Elon benefit from the university’s subscription to ArtStor, a digital library encompassing more than a million images from the breadth of human history.
-Rather than memorize lists of artists, artworks, and historical dates, you will study what these artworks mean, the contexts in which their artists produced them and how those issues relate to the way history has been constructed.
+As an art history student, you will embark on a challenging course of study that focuses on images and objects from the world’s history.
+Rather than memorize lists of artists, artworks, and historical dates, you will study what these artworks mean, the contexts in which their artists produced them, and how those issues relate to the way history has been constructed.
 You will explore the ideological biases that have informed your understanding of art to this point, and you will practice articulating a more knowledgeable position.

 The art history program is flexible, allowing students to select a double major or minor in other fields.
 You will be encouraged to expand your academic experience in order to gain a wide range of skills that can be useful to any career path.